Maria Teresa

 Because this story lives in me.
 As a Filipina storyteller, artist, and community builder, my work has always focused on amplifying voices that have been misunderstood, exploring identities that have been fragmented (women and nonbinary folks), and bringing stories that deserve to be seen in their fullness.
 Maria Teresa is an extension of that purpose.
 I’m telling this story because I’m responsible for it.
 YAS!

-Maria Teresa is the first step in bringing its dark comedy-drama TV Pilot into being, laying the groundwork for a three-season television series.
+Maria Teresa is the first step in bringing its dark comedy-drama TV Pilot into being, laying the groundwork for its three-season television series.

 This film is meant as a proof of concept to CATAPULT the story's TV Pilot, following Liza as she breaks free from her mother, moves to New York City, and unexpectedly crosses paths with a distant relative connected to her mother’s past.
 She begins to uncover a hidden lineage shaped by generations of power, politics, and influence, rooted in history that reaches back to the islands long before its independent kingdoms were known as the Philippines.